calogica/calogica.com/_posts/2019-09-09-snowflake-backup-s3.md

 - Note that we're specifying the `csv` file format, along with `gzip` compression as part of the stage definition.
 Your business case will vary here, and `parquet` or other format types may be better choices for you.
 - The `skip_header` option here only applies to reading data from this stage, not to unloading data.
 We **will* specify during our unload process that we want to save table headers with our backups.
 However, for restore purposes, we want to skip headers.
 You can leave this option out if you'd rather get the relevant table headers back as the first row when you read from this external stages later.

-Find more informtion on creating stages [here](https://docs.snowflake.net/manuals/sql-reference/sql/create-stage.html#external-stages).
+Find more information on creating stages [here](https://docs.snowflake.net/manuals/sql-reference/sql/create-stage.html#external-stages).

 ### Copy into Stage